MbinOrg/mbin/docs/admin_guide.md

 ### Mercure

-More info: [Mercure Website](https://mercure.rocks/), which is used for real-time communication between the server and the clients.
+More info: [Mercure Website](https://mercure.rocks/), Mercure is used in Mbin for real-time communication between the server and the clients.

 Download and install Mercure (we are using [Caddyserver.com](https://caddyserver.com/download?package=github.com%2Fdunglas%2Fmercure) mirror to download Mercure):